 Most SFF courses take place online over seven weeks, with material structured weekly.
 Our courses are housed at https://schoolforformation.expertlearning.net/, a Moodle site.
 Most of our online content is asynchronous, meaning you can access it and take part at any point in the week, whether that content is readings, video lectures, written discussion forums, and assignments.
-Some courses include videoconferences, usually using Zoom.us technology.
+Most of our courses also include 3-4 videoconferences, usually using Zoom.us technology.
 A membership with Zoom is not required.

 Find out more about online learning with us here.

 - ￼Leaders as ministry developers: We empower leaders, lay and ordained, to bring forth the skills and passion of others, facilitating deepening faith in the Good News of Jesus Christ and going with God’s people into the world to join in God’s work.

 - Knowledge for the sake of mission: Participants will be asked how they might teach, preach, or design learning experiences to share their new knowledge with others, rather than writing papers.

 - Learning in context: All course content will be encountered in the light of opportunities and challenges facing the participant’s own faith community.